Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Magnetometry Method

-where $\mathrm{B}_\bot$ is the transverse magnetic field ($|\mathrm{B}_\bot|=\sqrt{\mathrm{B}_x^2+\mathrm{B}_y^2}$), $\phi$ is the angle defined by tan $\phi=\mathrm{B}_y/\mathrm{B}_x$.
+where $\mathrm{B}_\bot$ is the transverse magnetic field ($|\mathrm{B}_\bot|=\sqrt{\mathrm{B}_x^2+\mathrm{B}_y^2}$), $\phi$ is the angle defined by tan $\phi=\mathrm{B}_y/\mathrm{B}_x$, and $\gamma_e$ is the electron gyromagnetic ratio.
 In the absence of transverse fields, the $|0,+1\rangle$ state does not mix with any other states [see Fig.\,\ref{fig:fullscan}\,(a)].
 Therefore, if the center is fully polarized to this state, the PL should not depend on the exact value of the longitudinal magnetic field.
 However, in the presence of the spin bath producing randomly fluctuating magnetic fields, there arises an effective coupling between the eigenstates resulting in depolarization of the NV center and a corresponding drop in PL near the level crossings.

 We introduce the axial field difference from the crossing, $\gamma_e \delta \mathrm{B}_z=\mathcal{D}-\gamma_e\mathrm{B}_z$.
 If $|\delta \mathrm{B}_z|\gg|\mathrm{B}_\bot|$, far from the avoided crossing region, the PL is insensitive to the transverse field.
 Conversely, if $|\mathrm{B}_\bot|\gg|\delta \mathrm{B}_z|$, the signal becomes insensitive to small changes in the longitudinal field.
-In other words, near the GSLAC, the PL can be used to determine the transverse and longitudinal components of the magnetic field to be measured (TBM).
+In other words, near the GSLAC, the PL can be used to determine the transverse and longitudinal components of the magnetic field to be measured.
 This magnetic-vector sensing protocol can be extended to single-NV probes, and therefore, nanoscale sensing volume, since it just relies on intrinsic properties of the NV center and the presence of a spin bath.